YouTubers receive phishing scam emails pretending to offer early access to Hollow Knight: Silksong

 Keep an eye out for red flags.

 There is no doubt that Hollow Knight was a game that made its mark in the gaming world.
-Released back in 2017, the original game is heralded as one of the best sidescrolling experiences there is with overwhelmingly positive remarks being made about it all the time.
-This is why everyone got excited when developer Team Cherry announced Hollow Knight: Silksong which is still set to release sometime later this year.
-Emails have recently started going out to YouTubers from a company claiming to be the developers in hopes to scam members of the community.
+Released back in 2017, the original game is heralded as one of the best sidescrolling experiences there is.
+This is why anticipation is so high for its follow-up, Hollow Knight: Silksong, which is still set to release sometime later this year.
+But heads up, fans: emails have recently started going out to YouTubers from a company claiming to be the developers for Silksong in hopes to scam members of the community.
 Make sure to keep an eye out if you happen to receive one of these emails.

-YouTuber John Wolf shared the email he received on Twitter a few days ago and also gave some tips so those who receive these emails can spot the red flags that they contain.
-If you pay close attention to the email, you will see that the email is from teamcherry.tech.
-This is not the official website for the developers meaning that the email should immediately be trashed.
-John Wolfe shared some other things to watch out for like misspelling of words, not using the correct terminology, and using very basic names that are easy to find and get lots of results.
-He showed in a later tweet that the woman who sent the email doesn’t actually work for Team Cherry.
+YouTuber John Wolfe shared the email he received on Twitter a few days ago and also gave some tips to spot the red flags that these emails may contain.
+If you pay close attention to the email, you will see that the email is from the “teamcherry.tech” address.
+This is not the official website for the developers, meaning that the email should immediately be trashed.
+Wolfe shared some other things to watch out for, like the misspelling of words, not using correct terminology, and using very basic names that are easy to find and get lots of results.
+Wolfe showed in a later tweet that the sender doesn’t actually work for Team Cherry.

 Related: Hollow Knight: Silksong confirmed to be gracing the PlayStation 4 and 5